Zorz42/Terralistic/README.md

 # Terralistic

 Discord server: https://discord.gg/dSStXTucCc

 To build, just run:

 ```
 python3 build.py
 ```

 You will need to have installed to build:
-- python3 (to run build.py, nothing else)
+- python3 (to run build.py)
-- cmake (on linux and windows)
+- cmake
-- make (on linux and windows)
+- make
 - gcc
 - zlib

+All of those will be installed on MacOS with XCode Developer Tools.

-SFML will be installed by build.py.
+GLFW will be installed by build.py.

 If you want to edit code use:
 - Windows: CLion